The Ecuadorian Altos de Saraguallas we sourced via Caravela.

 Altos de Saraguallas

-Along the mountains that surround the Lagunas de Saraguallas, one of the most important natural resources of the region lives a group of coffee farmers that make up the blend for Altos de Saraguallas.
+Along the mountains that surround the Lagunas de Saraguallas lives a group of coffee farmers that make up the blend for Altos de Saraguallas.
 In this beautiful and scenic place that welcomes each visitor, you can find the union of two of the most important water streams of the region; Saraguallas and Santa Ana.
 The convergence of these two water streams forms Las Juntas that becomes the Puyango River.

 Ecuadorian Altos de Saragualla

 Coffee from the region of Altos de Saragualla is cultivated in a handcrafted manner by coffee farmers that have been involved with the coffee culture of many years.
-You still find traditional varieties planted on their farms and their coffees maintain those floral, fruity, tropical and sweet flavour profiles with balanced and consistent cups that have made this beautiful region on to love.
+You still find traditional varieties planted on their farms and their coffees maintain those floral, fruity, tropical and sweet flavour profiles with balanced and consistent cups that have made this beautiful region, one to love.

 Details of coffee